 - Submit the RequirementsAll documents for initial investment application should be submitted to the mutual fund companies, or to us (for funds managed by PAMI, PEMI, and FAMI).
 Well, this could really seem to be a challenge for OFWs.
 Is it?
 Here are the options:If you have a relative, a friend, or anyone you know who will be going back to the Philippines soon, you may opt to ask them a favor of carrying the documents with them, and deliver everything in the mutual fund company’s office, or ours, whichever is applicable.Or, you may sacrifice a little cost by asking a courier like DHL, Fedex, etc.. and deliver the documents to the mutual fund company’s address.
 Need not to worry, you’ll only have to do this once.
 For the succeeding investments, a scanned copy of documents is enough.

 This is how your investing strategy will work.
 You’ll be selecting a mutual fund company where you can transact via internet banking.
 Then, you’ll complete all the requirements and submit everything here in the Philippines – Â to whatever option that you seemed fit.
 Then voila, once your application is accepted, it’ll take at most, one business day before your account is created.

 In cases where you would want to make additional investments, you can always use the internet banking service of your bank and pay or make fund transfers to the account of the mutual fund company.

 If this article does not completely clarify your concerns, please drop a comment, or shoot us an email.

 Incoming search terms:

-- good investment in the philippines, good investments in the philippines, best investments in philippines, best investment for ofw, what is the good investment in the philippines
+- good investment in the philippines, how to open fami mutual fund account, best investment for ofw, good investments in the philippines, best investments in philippines